ksingla025/Speaker_Dia_RedHen/README.md

 Now user can also use ALIZE speaker identification system instead of LIUM just use ALIZE_spk_seg/spk_det.sh

+User can also use PyCASP based diarization system :
+Check "pycasp" folder for instructions.

+Below Modules are primarily for running LIUM diarization system :

 # Module 1
 This will extract 16kz audio date from Mp4 files and divide them according to respective news network